NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 </li>
 <li>
 <a href="http://cran.r-project.org/web/packages/raster/raster.pdf" target="_blank">
-Read more about the Raster Package in R.</a>
+Read more about the <code>raster</code> package in R.</a>
 </li>
 </ul>
 </div>

 #About Raster Data
 Raster or "gridded" data are data that are saved in pixels.
-In the spatial world, each pixel represents an area "land" on the ground.
+In the spatial world, each pixel represents an area on the Earth's surface.
 For example in the raster below, each pixel represents a particular land cover class that would be found in that location in the real world.
 <a href="{{ site.baseurl }}/GIS-Spatial-Data/Working-With-Rasters/"> More on